There are many types of bladder stones, and each tends to form in a specific breed or species under specific conditions.

 Some medications can increase the risk of calcium oxalate stone development, and these should be avoided.
 Prednisone and other cortisone-type medications (commonly used for itchy skin, arthritis, inflammatory bowel disease, and other inflammatory conditions) should be avoided if possible.
 Furosemide (brand name: Lasix or Salix) is a diuretic mostly used in the treatment of heart failure.
 Both these medications lead to excess calcium in the urine.
 Should a diuretic be needed for a patient at risk for calcium oxalate stones, one from the thiazide class (see later) would be a better choice.
 Supplementation with Vitamins D or C also increases the risk of forming oxalate stones; such supplementation should be discontinued.

-Two to four weeks after potassium citrate is added to the therapeutic diet, urine samples are checked.
-Since pH and urine dilution change throughout the day, several samples may be needed.
-If the urine is not adequately diluted, water consumption will have to be increased either by adding water to the food or increasing the amount of canned food.
+Two to four weeks after surgery, a urine sample is checked and the bladder is radiographed.
+If the urine is not adequately diluted (meaning the specific gravity is less than 1.020), water consumption will have to be increased (either by adding water to the food or increasing the amount of canned food).

 If urinary pH is less than 6.5 or if oxalate crystals are seen, it is time to go to Step Three.
 If all is well, a urinalysis should be performed every three to six months or so for the rest of the dog’s life (the University of Minnesota’s current recommendation).